pingcap/docs-cn/dev/how-to/monitor/tidb-binlog.md

 ---
-title: TiDB-Binlog Monitoring
+title: TiDB Binlog Monitoring
-summary: Learn how to monitor the cluster version of TiDB-Binlog.
+summary: Learn how to monitor the cluster version of TiDB Binlog.
 category: reference

 ---

-# TiDB-Binlog Monitoring
+# TiDB Binlog Monitoring

-After you have deployed TiDB-Binlog using Ansible successfully, you can go to the Grafana Web (default address: <http://grafana_ip:3000>, default account: admin, password: admin) to check the state of Pump and Drainer.
+After you have deployed TiDB Binlog using Ansible successfully, you can go to the Grafana Web (default address: <http://grafana_ip:3000>, default account: admin, password: admin) to check the state of Pump and Drainer.

 ## Monitoring metrics

-TiDB-Binlog consists of two components: Pump and Drainer.
+TiDB Binlog consists of two components: Pump and Drainer.
 This section shows the monitoring metrics of Pump and Drainer.

 ### Pump monitoring metrics